Expert international trade law firm

 Advising importers of goods on customs investigations into alleged underpayments of duties, including in connection with anti-dumping rules.

-Advising a professional services firm on the EU-UK Trade Cooperation Agreement and the implications of Brexit.
+Advising a trade association and a professional services firm on the EU-UK Trade and Cooperation Agreement and the implications of Brexit.

 Our Experts